nickserv/danamccurdy.com/_posts/2018-07-23-finding-peace.md

-(the flow of my own resistance), all the sound and bustle become a torrent, torturous and tumultuous, sweeping me along, as if against my will.
+(the flow of my own resistance), all the sound and bustle become a torrent, torturous, tumultuous, and I am swept along, as if against my will.

 But there is no torrent,
+except in the tumble
-except in my tumbling thoughts.
+of my own thoughts.

 Beyond them,
 behind them,
-is only silence,
+there is only silence,
 a peace that I may glimpse
 when I give up the fight,
 and let the world be